-6.2 Uses/Activities Requiring Notice or Approval to DISTRICT.
-[If no Plan in place yet, include first part of sentence:] In the absence of a Management Plan approved by DISTRICT, or for uses and activities not described in a Management Plan approved by DISTRICT, the following procedures shall be followed for giving notice or obtaining DISTRICT approval where such notice or approval is required by this Easement.
+6.2 Uses and Activities Requiring Notice or Approval to DISTRICT.
+[If no Plan in place yet, include first part of sentence:] In the absence of a Master Plan or Revisions approved by DISTRICT, or for uses and activities not described in a Master Plan or Revisions approved by DISTRICT, the following procedures shall be followed for giving notice or obtaining DISTRICT approval where such notice or approval is required by this Easement.
 Unless and until such notice is given or approval is obtained in accordance with this Section 6.2, any such activity or use shall be deemed to be prohibited on the Property.
 In any instance in which DISTRICT approval is required, DISTRICT's approval shall be based solely upon its reasonable determination as to whether the activity or use is consistent with the terms, conditions and Conservation Purpose of this Easement.
+DISTRICT acknowledges that, in light of the public processes required for development of the Property for recreation and educational use and natural resource preservation, time is of the essence and DISTRICT's approval shall not be unreasonably withheld or delayed.
+[Include last sentence only if public entity.]